steampoweredtaco/fyne-crunch/README.md

 The purpose is to keep the ordering context of data and keep what is important on screen.
 I use this for a window to debug lines in a data stream where only some lines are of interest but they can be far apart in chronological order, but that order matters.

 ![Pinbord.png](docs/pinboarddemo.gif)

+### PinBoard TODO:
+The PinItem and PinBoard callbacks for library users isn't settled, and some tests need to be written for that functionality.

 # FAQ

 ## Why aren't these components part of Fyne/Fyne-x?